ellanetworks/core/README.md

 ## Key features

 * **5G compliant**: Ella is a 5G compliant core network.
-It can integrate with any 5G radio access network.
+It can integrate with any 5G radio that support the 3GPP defined N2, and N3 interfaces.
 * **Performant data plane**: Ella uses eBPF to implement the data plane.
 It is fast, secure, and reliable.
-* **Simple UI**: Ella has a web-based user interface for managing subscribers, radios, device groups, and network slices.
+* **Simple UI**: Ella has a web-based user interface for managing subscribers, radios, profiles, and network slices.
 * **Complete HTTP API**: Ella has a complete REST API.
 You can automate everything you can do in the UI.
 * **Encrypted communication**: Ella's API and UI are secured with TLS.
+* **Observability**: Ella exposes meaningful metrics in a Prometheus format to help you monitor your network.
+The UI also has a dashboard with real-time information.

 ## Tenets

 Building Ella, we make engineering decisions based on the following tenets:
 1. **Simplicity**: We are commited to develop the simplest possible mobile network out there.
 We thrive on having a very short "Getting Started" tutorial, a simple configuration file, a single binary, an embedded database, and a simple UI.
 2. **Reliability**: We are commited to develop a reliable mobile network you can trust to work 24/7.
 We are commited to deliver high quality code, tests, and documentation.
-We are commited to expose useful metrics and logs to help users monitor their network.
+We are commited to expose dashboards, metrics and logs to help users monitor their network.
 3. **Security**: We are commited to minimizing the attack surface of the private network and to use secure encryption protocols to protect the data of our users.

 ## Documentation